fennekdev/sql_injection_testgui/README.md

 # sql_injection_testgui
-An "Sqlinjektion" test gui based on local sqlite3  database with simple tabel, with custometkinter frontend.
+An "Sqlinjektion" test gui based on local sqlite3  database with simple tabel and custometkinter frontend.